courtneyhrdy/iSchool-M.S.-ADS-Portfolio-/README.md

 ### IST 707 Applied Machine Learning

 - Machine learning, probabilistic reasoning and decision making in uncertain environments.
-- To accomplish our analysis, we use Python packages Sci-Kit Learn, Pandas, NumPy, Matplotlib, Seaborn, and Plotly written in Jupyter Notebook.
+- To accomplish our analysis, we used Python packages Sci-Kit Learn, Pandas, NumPy, Matplotlib, Seaborn, and Plotly written in Jupyter Notebook.

 ### IST 718 Big Data Analytics